 - New banners in the homepage carousel - keeping you in the know about the most relevant marketing content from Cheetah Digital

 - Back button when you visit individual app pages, so you can easily get back to the category screen before (i.e. from Hashtag Giveaway back to Giveaways...)

 - New vertical icons - we are giving Experience Library a face-lift

 Imagine customizing the look and feel of your experiences without any technical resource anytime you change your brand guidelines, for any seasonal marketing event or if you introduce a new sub-brand into your product portfolio.
 Theme Designer is a powerful tool in the Cheetah Experiences platform allowing you to edit the overall styling of your experiences without any technical knowledge.
 If you haven’t used it before, read more about How to Customize a Theme.
-With this release, we have focused on usability enhancements and we have introduced Theme Designer for Micro Experiences’ themes.
+With this release, we have focused on usability enhancements and we have introduced Theme Designer for NextGen Experiences’ themes.

 We have simplified the UI to help you make style updates more efficiently.
 Some of the key enhancements are:

 - Easier font selection, including custom fonts